zhaohappy/libmedia/README_en.md

 ### Codecs

-Codecs are compiled into separate wasm modules, the decoders are in the ```dist/decode``` directory, and the encoders are in the ```dist/encode``` directory.
-There are four versions of the encoding and decoding wasm module: baseline, atomic, simd, and 64.
-The baseline version's instruction set corresponds to the MVP version of WebAssembly, but it needs to support Mutable Globals, with the highest compatibility and the lowest performance; atomic version add the atomic operation instruction set and Bulk memory instruction set; simd version add the simd vector acceleration instruction set, has the highest performance.
-The current simd version is automatically optimized by the compiler, and different codecs have different effects (currently I have not seen any codec projects has optimized for the wasm simd instruction set.
-If you want higher acceleration effects, you may want to optimize by yourself); 64 is a 64-bit instruction set, the previous three versions are all 32-bit.
-The 64-bit instruction set also includes atomic and simd instruction sets.
-It needs to be run in an environment that supports wasm64, and libmedia also needs to use the corresponding 64-bit compiled version.
+Codecs are compiled into individual WebAssembly modules, with decoders located in the dist/decode directory and encoders in the dist/encode directory.
+Each codec is provided in four versions: baseline, atomic, simd, and 64.

+The baseline version corresponds to the MVP (Minimum Viable Product) feature set of WebAssembly, with the requirement for mutable globals support.
+It offers the widest compatibility across environments but comes with the lowest performance.

+The atomic version adds support for atomic operations and the bulk memory instruction set, enabling better multithreading capabilities.

+The simd version introduces SIMD vector instruction support, offering the highest performance among the available builds.
+Currently, SIMD optimization is handled automatically by the compiler, and the performance gains vary depending on the codec.
+As of now, there are no known codec implementations that have been manually optimized for WebAssembly SIMD, so further performance improvements may require custom tuning.

+The 64 version uses the 64-bit WebAssembly instruction set (wasm64) and includes support for both atomic operations and SIMD.
+This version requires a runtime environment with wasm64 support, and libmedia must also be compiled in 64-bit mode.
+The other three versions are based on the standard 32-bit WebAssembly (wasm32) architecture.

 #### Compatibility support status of four versions and Webcodecs